How to fix the 10 Most Common Website Mistakes

 To check if your site is secure look to see if there’s a padlock next to your website address in the URL bar.
 If there is you’re secure, if not then you’ll see ‘Not Secure’.

 This means that you don’t have an active SSL certificate on yours.
 To fix this you’ll need to get in touch with your hosting provider and get one activated.

-Or, you can swap to our green hosting service where you get an SSL certificate and lots more benefits as standard.
+Or, you can swap to a plan from our sister company, The Green Hosting Co., where you get an SSL certificate and lots more benefits as standard.

 For more tips on securing your website check out our article ‘How to Secure Your Website in 7 Easy Steps.’

 Having a responsive site is vital for both user experience and search engine optimisation.
 But we won’t dive into the detail here as we’ve covered it previously in our article ‘What is a Responsive Website and Why Do You Need One?’.
 Feel free to go and give that one a quick read.

 To check if your site is responsive open it on your desktop and then drag the window in from the left or right.
 Does the content respond and adapt to the new dimensions?
 If it does you need to check that the content is legible, that nothing overlaps and that the content stays within the width of the viewing window.
 You shouldn’t have to scroll left or right to view it all.

 If it doesn’t, or you have any of the issues mentioned above then you need to speak to a web developer to fix the responsiveness of your website.

 Let’s be honest, you don’t want people to visit your site, read a bit of your content and then disappear.
 You want them to take action, and if you don’t make it easy for them to take action they won’t.

 Whether you want them to sign up for your newsletter (*cough*, here’s a link to sign up for ours), sign up for a course, book a consultation or buy a product you need to make it really clear and easy for the user to take that action.